yukiar/yukiar.github.io/research.md

 ### Representation learning
 Vector representation of words, phrases, and sentences are the very basis for NLP research.
+We study
-We create sophisticated representations for word meaning in context and multilingual sentences, develop efficient pre-trained models for words and phrases, and generate representations for few-shot learning.
+1. sophisticated representations for word meaning in context and multilingual sentences,
+2. efficient pre-trained models for words and phrases, and
+3. representations for few-shot learning.

 ##### Publications
 * N. Tiyajamorn, T. Kajiwara, Y. Arase, and M. Onizuka.
 Language-agnostic Representation from Multilingual Sentence Encoders for Cross-lingual Similarity Estimation, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021) (Nov.
 2021 to appear).